iasonasbakas/foodshare/README.md

 ### *Main Features:*

-* Real Time Posts
+* User's Authorization
+* Real-time posts
+* Connection with back-end for image deployment
-* Food Search Based on Location
+* Food search based on product you are searching for
-* Profile Utilities: Ratings, Points Collection & Redemption
+* User's Profile
 * User's Communication - Messaging
-* Algorithmic Listings Allocation
-* Donations
+* Donations - Payment API

+### *Features on Progress:*

+* Private Chat Messaging
+* Real-time Location
+* Clear connection in posting images between front and back-end
+* Secure Payment
+* Ratings

 ### *Hosting Service*
 Our project is currently hosted under [Okeanos](https://okeanos.grnet.gr/home/) which is GRNET's cloud service for the Greek Research and Academic Community.